moderndatacompany/dataos.info/docs/resources/lens/working_with_user_groups_and_data_policies.md

-# Working with User Groups and Data Policies
+# Working with user groups and data policies

 Lens allows you to secure data in logical tables by defining data policies on their dimensions and segments.
 User groups are used to manage both data access and API scopes, which control access to specific functionalities and endpoints.
 This forms part of the access policy, ensuring users interact only with the data and features they are authorized to use.